 - Information for policymaking: Aggregate data will be shared with homeless service advocates, government officials and researchers.
 This information will better inform our understanding of homelessness and guide public policy and program development.

-For general information about the MUTEH, Inc. MSHMIS or the policies and procedures contained in this document, please contact the MSHMIS Coordinator, Bethany Latham at email@example.com or by phone at (601) 960-0557 ext.
-303. For information about becoming part of the MUTEH, Inc. MSHMIS, please contact the Program Director, Ledger Parker, at firstname.lastname@example.org or by phone at (601) 960-0557 ext.
-304.
+For general information about the MUTEH, Inc. MSHMIS or the policies and procedures contained in this document or becoming part of the MUTEH, Inc. MSHMIS, please contact the MSHMIS Coordinator, Bethany Rodgers at firstname.lastname@example.org or by phone at (601) 960-0557 ext.
+303.

 To visit the MUTEH HMIS: click here